In Memory of our 3 Squadron

 Bouches-du-Rhone, France.
 Plot 3, row D. grave 1.
 Age 24.

 Son of John and Annie McLeod, of South Fremantle, Western Australia.
-Date of death given as 11/9/43.
+Date of death 11/9/43.

 “Doc” McLeod flew with 3 Squadron in the Desert campaign, and later in Malta and Sicily.
 On 3/8/43 at 0950 Pilot Officer Ian Roediger led four Kittyhawks to strafe the roads in the Randazzo area.
 They attacked over twenty vehicles moving north between Zaffarana and C9914; over fifty vehicles moving both ways on the secondary road between C9821 and Randazzo; and over fifteen vehicles between Maletto and Bronte.
 Warrant Officer McLeod in Curtiss Kittyhawk IIA FL309 was last seen strafing the road two miles east of Randazzo.
 There was intense light anti-aircraft fire from D0514 and the Giardini area near Mount Etna.
 He was presumed to have been hit by flak.